Mathematical Formulation of an Optimal Execution Problem with Uncertain Market Impact: The Model and Main Result

 For $l=0,\ldots ,n$, we denote by $S^n_l$ the price of the security at time $l/n$, and we also denote $X^n_l = \log S^n_l$.
 Let $s_0>0$ be an initial price (i.e., $S^n_0 = s_0$) and $X^n_0 = \log s_0$.
 If the trader sells an amount $\psi ^n_l$ at time $l/n$, the log price changes to $X^n_l-g^n_l(\psi ^n_l)$, and by this execution (selling) the trader obtains an amount of cash $\psi ^n_l S^n_l\exp (-g^n_l(\psi ^n_l))$ as proceeds.
 Here, the random function

 denotes MI with noise, which is given by the product of a positive random variable $c^n_l$ and a deterministic function $g_n : [0, \Phi _0]\longrightarrow [0, \infty )$.
-The function $g_n$ is assumed to be non-decreasing, continuously differentiable and satisfying $g_n(0) = 0$.
-Moreover, we assume that $(c^n_l)_l$ is i.i.d., and therefore noise in MI is time-homogeneous.
-Note that if $c^n_l$ is a constant (i.e., $c^n_l\equiv c$ for some $c>0$,) then this setting is the same as in \cite {Kato}.
+The function $g_n$ is assumed to be non-decreasing, continuously differentiable, and satisfying $g_n(0) = 0$.
+Moreover, we assume that $(c^n_l)_l$ is independent and identically distributed (i.i.d.), and therefore noise in MI is time-homogeneous.
+Note that if $c^n_l$ is a constant (i.e., $c^n_l\equiv c$ for some $c > 0$,) then this setting is the same as in \cite {Kato}.

 After trading at time $l/n$, $X^n_{l+1}$ and $S^n_{l+1}$ are given by